MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 ### Input and response variables

 The dataset contains only numerical input variables, which are the result of a Principal Component Analysis (PCA) transformation on the original features.
-To protect confidentiality, we can't provide the original features or additional background information about the data.
+To protect confidentiality, we can't provide the original features or more background information about the data.
 The only features that haven't been transformed with PCA are "Time" and "Amount".

-- Features _V1, V2, … V28_ are the principal components obtained with PCA.
+- Features "V1, V2, … V28" are the principal components obtained with PCA.
-- _Time_ contains the seconds elapsed between each transaction and the first transaction in the dataset.
+- "Time" contains the seconds elapsed between each transaction and the first transaction in the dataset.
-- _Amount_ is the transaction amount.
+- "Amount" is the transaction amount.
 This feature can be used for example-dependent cost-sensitive learning.
-- _Class_ is the response variable, and it takes the value `1` for fraud and `0` otherwise.
+- "Class"_ is the response variable, and it takes the value `1` for fraud and `0` otherwise.

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Using a confusion matrix to evaluate accuracy isn't meaningful for unbalanced classification.

-The following is a snippet of the _creditcard.csv_ data
+The following snippet shows a portion of the _creditcard.csv_ data.

 | "Time" | "V1" | "V2" | "V3" | "V4" | "V5" | "V6" | "V7" | "V8" | "V9" | "V10" | "V11" | "V12" | "V13" | "V14" | "V15" | "V16" | "V17" | "V18" | "V19" | "V20" | "V21" | "V22" | "V23" | "V24" | "V25" | "V26" | "V27" | "V28" | "Amount" | "Class" |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|